Proudly serving Maine and Eastern New Hampshire including Portland, Bangor, Portsmouth, NH

 We install either a wall anchor system or helical tieback system along the retaining wall to reinforce the structure.

-We serve Rochester, Portland, Bangor, Lewiston, Dover, Waterville, Augusta, South Portland, Auburn, Biddeford, Brunswick, Saco, Scarborough, Westbrook, Sanford, Gorham, Windham and many nearby areas in Maine and New Hampshire.
+We serve Rochester, Bangor, Portland, Lewiston, Portsmouth, Dover, Waterville, South Portland, Auburn, Biddeford, Brunswick, Saco, Scarborough, Westbrook, Sanford and many nearby areas in Maine.

 Signs of a failing retaining wall are usually easy to identify, as shown in the different examples below.
 The important thing to know is that these symptoms will become increasingly worse over time.
 Unless proper repairs are made, the wall will eventually fail completely.